URGENT CARE : SAME-DAY SCHEDULING + LOCATION ROUTING + PATIENT INTAKE

 • More of the episode value stays inside the clinic after the first encounter.

-The Rage Number captures the measurable visit leak.
-The Vibration Tax is everything else: the operator checking the queue at night, the clinic lead worrying about close-window coverage, and the front desk carrying an impossible mix of phones, lobby pressure, insurance questions, and routing confusion.
+The calculator captures the measurable visit leak.
+The stress cost is everything else: clinic leadership checking the queue at night, the clinic lead worrying about close-window coverage, and the front desk carrying an impossible mix of phones, lobby pressure, insurance questions, and routing confusion.

 Urgent care is especially vulnerable because the leak hides inside a busy building.
 The waiting room can look full, staff can look slammed, and the clinic can still be losing the better visit because the first answer felt too hard to access.